CHEM103, 104. General Chemistry. (1.25 units each)

 CHEM205.
 Quantitative Analysis.
 (1.25 units)

 An introductory course dealing with the chemical, physical and logical principles underlying modern quantitative chemical analysis.
 Among the broad topics treated are data evaluation, titrimetry, solution equilibria, chromatography and absorption spectroscopy.
 Lectures plus one laboratory per week.
-Prerequisite: Chemistry 104 (with a 2.0 grade or higher) or permission of instructor.
-Also offered as Environmental Studies 205.
+Prerequisite: CHEM104 (with a 2.0 grade or higher) or permission of instructor.
+Also offered as ENVS 205.
 Offered only in the spring semester.

 CHEM221, 222.
 Organic Chemistry.
 (1.25 units each)

 An introductory course focusing on the chemistry of naturally occurring and synthetic carbon compounds; description and determination of structure with an emphasis on spectroscopic methods; reactivity and its theoretical basis; mechanism; and synthesis of organic compounds.
 The microscale laboratory emphasizes preparation, purification and identification of organic compounds, isolation of organic substances, mechanistic studies and separation techniques.
 Spectroscopic methods are applied to structure elucidation.
 Prerequisites: CHEM104 with a grade of 2.0 or higher.
 Acceptance into 222 requires a grade of 2.0 or higher in 221.
 CHEM 221 is required for the neuroscience major.

 CHEM306.
 Environmental Chemistry and Toxicology.

 This course is designed for chemistry majors and students in environmental studies who have a strong background in chemistry.
 It explores the chemistry of air, water, and soil, as well as how anthropogenic activities affect the chemistry of Earth.
 In addition, this course will cover sustainability and green chemistry.
 Prerequisite: CHEM 221 or permission of instructor.
 Also offered as ENVS 306.
 Offered fall semester.

 The course is organized around several themes: the relationship of structure to function in biomolecules, production of energy, regulation and control of metabolism.
 Topics covered to illustrate these themes include enzyme action and regulation, hemoglobin and the transport of oxygen and carbon dioxide, metabolism of carbohydrates for energy production, structure and function of biological membranes, and structure and function of molecules involved in transmission and expression of genetic information.
 Prerequisite: CHEM 222 with a grade of 2.0 or higher or permission of instructor.
 Counts toward the neuroscience major (cellular track).
 Also offered as BIOCH 309 and BIOL 309.

 CHEM324.
 Synthesis of Pharmaceutical Substances.